-What is the Purpose of DOT Certification?
+What’s the Purpose of a DOT Certification?

 To obtain your DOT certification, you must pass several skills tests and a physical examination.
 You will receive your DOT number directly from the United States Department of Transportation.
 The DOT requires commercial drivers to take the qualifying tests and physical exam once every two years to remain certified.